 Today is Kim Bee’s birthday.
 You probably know Kim from her blog, Cravings of a Lunatic.
 That cowgirl has jockeyed her way right into my heart.
 I was worried that she’d be feeling pasture prime today, so I made her a cake.
 Try to rein in your excitement.

 When making a cake for someone, you should always consider their likes and dislikes, and Kim is one picky filly.
 She doesn’t like pickles, seafood, or gravy – so I avoided those ingredients.
 (I’m just horsin’ around, of course.
 Most cakes don’t contain haddock!
-Unless you count fish cakes.)
-Now, Kim chomps at the bit when you mention Taco Bell, but a Tex-Mex themed cake?
+Except fish cakes.)
+Kim chomps at the bit when you mention Taco Bell, but a Tex-Mex themed cake?
 That ain’t gunna be winning no gallop poll anytime soon.
 So, I moved on to something that was bound to stirrup Kim’s emotions: horses.

 Here’s Kim with her horse, Ginger: